YuukanOO/seelf/docs/guide/migration.md

 1. **Update and launch** seelf
 1. **Update** the newly created (by the migration script) local target url to match the old `BALANCER_DOMAIN`
 1. **Migrate old balancer data** (certificates) to the new one (skip if no certificates have been generated)
+1. Update the seelf compose again (optional, see below)
 1. **Redeploy** every apps
 1. **Migrate application data** (if you wish to keep them)
 1. **Prune** unneeded resources